OSH Answers Fact Sheets

 - Maintenance and operating costs must be considered.
 The air cleaner must operate in stable conditions as well as variations such as plant start-up and shut down.
 Considerations also include if it must be accessible for maintenance or if the air cleaner must continue to operate while maintenance or repairs are being done.

-- The device must meet local and national regulations (at start-up and over time)
+- The device must meet local and national regulations for environmental pollution control.

 Are there any legal standards for air-cleaning devices?